jdrury/newsflash/README.md

 + Circles are updated by socket.io every 3 seconds.

 #####v.0.0.7      [View streams]:                     2 hours
-+ Each news item now has a show view that streams relevant content from Twitter.
++ Each news item now has a show view that streams respective tweets from Twitter.

 #####v.0.0.8      [Data persistence with Mongoose]:   1 hour
 + Data is now stored on MongoDB.